Odeuropa/wp3-information-extraction-system-v2/README.md

 The script in he folder `books-converter` converts plain texts to the format used for the multitask classification.
 Run the script `books_converter.py` on the folder containing the documents you want to use to extract frame elements and convert them in a format readable by the classifier.

+__`IMPORTANT:`__ The converter script filters the books by keeping only portions of text (parameter `--window`) around the seedwords.
+The SeedLists folder contains the seed lists from the beginning of the Odeuropa project.
+To ensure you don't miss relevant text or you don't introduce excessive noise in the data __`before running the script fix the seed list in your language`__.
+You can use English of French files as examples of the format required by the script.

 `--folder`: The input folder containing the books/document (plain txt, no metadata or tags)

 `--output`: The output folder for the converted documents